alfonmga/kickback-server/README.md

 On CI we deploy to Zeit using [now](https://zeit.co/docs/getting-started/five-minute-guide-to-now).

-To use the same commands locally you will need to set the `NOW_TOKEN` environment variable to your access token obtained from https://zeit.co/account/tokens.
+To use the same commands locally you will need to set the following environment variables (these also need to be set in [CI](https://travis-ci.org/noblocknoparty/server/settings)):

-We've also got certain [secret environment variables](https://zeit.co/docs/getting-started/secrets) setup for our deployments, namely `CONFIG_ENCRYPTION_KEY` and `CONFIG_ENCRYPTION_IV`.
+* `NOW_TOKEN` - obtained from https://zeit.co/account/tokens.
+* `FIREBASE_TOKEN` - obtained using `yarn firebase login:ci`
+* `CONFIG_ENCRYPTION_KEY` - obtained from our password vault
+* `CONFIG_ENCRYPTION_IV` - obtained from our password vault

+_Note: The last two encryption variables have also been setup in [Zeit](https://zeit.co/docs/getting-started/secrets), so if you change their values remember to update Zeit._

 To deploy and alias the dev server URL in one go: